drndr/bert_ent_attack/README.md

 ### Fine-tuning

-The finetune_classification.py contains our implementation of running the fine-tuning setups.
+The finetune_classification.py script contains our implementation of running the fine-tuning setups.

 #### Get up and running